AngrySnout/happyclient/README.md

 		/bind v [sayteam (concatword "No problem " $teamkiller "!")]
 		```).
 - Colored rifle shot trails.
-- Make rifle shots look like lightning.
+- Can make rifle shots look like lightning.
 - Highlight ammo when less than a specific amount.
-- Whois player tracking (local database, used like "/whois [cn]", or from the master menu).
+- Whois player tracking (local database, used like "/whois [cn]" and "/whoisname [name] [exact_ci_match]", or from the master menu).
 - Show IP in master menu.
 - Chat word highlighting.
 - Extra console for frags with a kill icon.